Gone with the Wind (novel): Collectibles

-On June 30, 1986, the 50th anniversary of the day Gone with the Wind went on sale, the U.S. Post Office issued a 1-cent stamp showing an image of Margaret Mitchell.
+On June 30, 1986, the 50th anniversary of the day Gone with the Wind went on sale, the U.S. Post Office issued a one-cent stamp showing an image of Margaret Mitchell.
 The stamp was designed by Ronald Adair and was part of the U.S. Postal Service's Great Americans series.

 On September 10, 1998, the U.S. Post Office issued a 32-cent stamp as part of its Celebrate the Century series, recalling various important events in the 20th century.
 The stamp, designed by Howard Paine, displays the book with its original dust jacket, a white Magnolia blossom, and a hilt placed against a background of green velvet.

 To commemorate the 75th anniversary (2011) of the publication of Gone with the Wind in 1936, Scribner published a paperback edition featuring the book's original jacket art.

 The Windies

-The Windies are ardent Gone with the Wind fans who follow all the latest news and events surrounding the book and film.
+"The Windies" are Gone with the Wind fans who follow the latest news and events surrounding the book and film.
 They gather periodically in costumes from the film or dressed as Margaret Mitchell.
 Atlanta, Georgia, is their meeting place.